nol13/fuzzball.js/README.md

 fuzzball.ratio("fuzz", "fuzzy")
 </script>
 ```
 You can use the file __lite/fuzzball_lite.umd.min.js__ instead if you don't need the partial ratios.
-This version has a somewhat smaller file size but doesn't include the partial ratios which require difflib.
+This version has smaller file size but doesn't include the partial ratios which require difflib, and only has limited wildcard support.
 Now using UMD format but the old browser bundles still provided for backwards compatability.

 # Usage